chevereto/v3-docs/manual/troubleshooting/errors.md

 ### Database messages

 ::: danger Dumped update query
-If at `/install` you see a plain text message starting with `#Dumped update query` it means that you **MUST** manually run the printed queries in your MySQL console.
+If at `/install` you see a plain text message starting with `#Dumped update query` it means that you **MUST** manual run the printed queries in your MySQL console.
 :::

-If [dump update query](../../settings/system.md#dump-update-query) setting is **enabled** or if the images table has **more than 1,000,000** records, Chevereto will dump the SQL statements required to carry the database update which must run directly in the SQL console.
+If [dump update query](../../settings/system.md#dump-update-query) setting is **enabled** or if the images table has **more than 1,000,000** records, Chevereto will dump the SQL statements required to carry the database update which must run direct in the MySQL console.

 Chevereto has this functionality to minimize breaking your large database as the process could take several minutes to complete.

-When manually updating the database always keep the following considerations:
+When manual updating the database keep the following considerations:

 * Disconnect all peers
-* Turn off the SQL server, work directly in its console (phpMyAdmin, Adminer, CLI)
+* Turn off the MySQL server, work in its console (phpMyAdmin, Adminer, CLI)
-* Run the SQL statements one-by-one (a semi-colon `;` denotes when a SQL statement ends)
+* Run the MySQL statements one-by-one (a semi-colon `;` denotes when a MySQL statement ends)
-* If everything goes well, turn everything back online